mycroftwilde/Portainer_Templates/TableOfContents/openwrt/apconfig/README.md

   - Create a Vlan Device, using the Wan as the base, so it's wan.*VLANID*

-    If I was usig 43, then it would be wan.43
+    If I was using 43, then it would be wan.43

 2. While still in the devices section, Create a Bridge and add the VLAN.
 IF you want more than one SSID/have a 2.4Ghz and 5Ghz, etc, you will need to create a second bridge.
 One bridge Per SSID.